TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/nim/index.md

   reversed_text = reversed_text & text[i]

 echo reversed_text

 ```

 {% endraw %}

-[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Nim](https://sampleprograms.io/languages/nim) was written by:
+Reverse String in [Nim](https://sampleprograms.io/languages/nim) was written by:

 - Michael Olson
 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 19 2023 22:24:49.
-The solution was first committed on Oct 22 2019 07:54:58.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution